PrinciplesDotDev/principles/invisible-visible.md

 title = "Make the invisible, visible"
 +++

-Make the hidden principles, ideas and behaviors which make up a technology organization understood and explicit.
+Make the things which cannot be seen or easily conceptualized understood

 ## Why